Jathi Ratnalu: Plot

-Chanakya bails them out and his men take them to a den and enquires them the whereabouts of his mobile phone which Ravi used while they were trying to dispose of him.
+Chanakya bails them out, and his men take them to a den and enquires them the whereabouts of his mobile phone which Ravi used while they were trying to dispose of him.
 Ravi fails to recollect about the mobile.
 Srikanth overhears that they are going to be killed as soon as Chanakya gets hold of the mobile.
-They manage to escape by recreating the scenes happened during that day and decide to find the mobile in hopes of blackmailing Chanakya to withdraw the case.
+They manage to escape by recreating the scenes that happened during that day and decide to find the mobile in hopes of blackmailing Chanakya to withdraw the case.
 They trace the mobile to their car's boot, only to find that the car is in Chanakya's den.
 While retrieving the mobile, Ravi gets trapped in the car which Chanakya's fans decide to burn as a mark of protest.
 The next day, Srikanth and Sekhar rescue Ravi.
-They challenge Chanakya's brother-in-law but the mobile accidentally falls in a tea kettle.
-As a last hope, they deliver the mobile to Chanakya's rival Ramachandra.
-But he double-crosses them and joins hands with Chanakya in exchange for money.
+They challenge Chanakya's brother-in-law, but the mobile accidentally falls in a tea kettle.
+As a last hope, they deliver the mobile to Ramachandra, but he double-crosses them and joins hands with Chanakya in exchange for money.
 They are sent to court again for the trial.

 In a final attempt to save themselves, Srikanth fabricates a story that Chanakya is involved in a scam with Hong Kong-based businessmen, which everyone believes.
 The judge orders the police to unravel the conspiracy.
 In order to escape from the public outrage, the party pressurizes Chanakya to sever all his ties with Hong Kong and withdraw the case, which he obliges.
-Srikanth and his friends are acquitted of the crime and Chanakya's fan is taken into custody for the attempted murder.
+Srikanth and his friends are acquitted of the crime, and Chanakya's fan is taken into custody for the attempted murder.
 The Indo-Asian Games contract is given to Swatantra Electronics.
-Srikanth goes back to Jogipet to run his own ladies emporium and marries Chitti (who takes up job of providing legal opinions as an Advocate).
+Srikanth goes back to Jogipet to run his own ladies emporium and marries Chitti (who takes up job of providing legal opinions as an advocate).

-In the end, it's revealed that the mobile has a recording of an interview where Chanakya claims to be a national champion in cricket, in which he is goalkeeper.
+In the end, it is revealed that the mobile has a recording of an interview where Chanakya claims to be a goalkeeper in cricket, a sport which does not have any such position.
 The video implies, being a sports minister and national champion, he does not know the basics.
-In cricket, there is no goalkeeper, Only wicketkeeper.